Rhazek/Rhazek/README.md

 ### Hi there 👋

--👾 Pleasure, my name is Matheus Rhazek ;
+- 👾 Pleasure, my name is Matheus Rhazek
+- 🎨 I’m currently learning programming and its mysteries

 <div align="center">